Words within words – an ineffective spelling strategy

 Amber Guardians, Workbook, books 1-10

-Do you have children who spell the word ‘jumped’ – like this: ‘jumpt’ and ‘wanted’ like this: ‘wantid’?
-This is because they are listening to the sound/s at the end of the word.
-This is because we tell them to listen to the sounds when they spell.
-But sometimes it is very helpful to bring […]
+Do you have children who spell the word ‘jumped’ as ‘jumpt’, and ‘wanted’ as ‘wantid’?
+This is because they are listening to the sounds at the ends of words.
+After all, we tell them to listen to sounds when they spell.
+Sometimes, it is very helpful to bring a bit of morphology into the teaching […]

 Read More